zareldyn/slarp/README.md

 ```
 # mv slarp slarp-reverse-proxy
 ```
-so the final image will be tagged "slarp-reverse-proxy" and the container will have the same name.
+so the final image will be named "slarp-reverse-proxy" and the container will have the same name.

 ### 3- Build the SLARP image